DHARPA-Project/kiara.examples/README.md

 ### Predefined tasks

-Check the `pixi.toml` for the full list of tasks.
+Check the `pixi.toml` file for the full list of tasks.
 The most important ones are listed below.

 #### Display kiara and kiara plugin versions